davidsneighbour/kollitsch.dev/content/blog/2023/kurzschnitte-ii-1/index.md

 Enough reminiscence.
 Enjoy these links!

 * **[Invoice Dragon](https://github.com/LaniJ/invoice-dragon):** Invoice Dragon is a React application that simplifies the process of generating professional invoices and receipts for any business needs.
 Fill out a form, select a template, and generate your document!
 * **[Elon Musk Today](https://elonmusk.today/):** A collection of Elon Musk's ~~vaporware~~ announcement tweets that are still waiting to come true.
 This list sadly isn't updated too regularly - the entire [cage fight story](https://www.nytimes.com/2023/08/13/business/zuckerberg-musk-cage-fight.html) is still missing.
 * **[Understanding and Using WordPress Nonces Properly](https://developer.wordpress.org/news/2023/08/understand-and-use-wordpress-nonces-properly/):** A deep-dive article on the WordPress developer's blog about nonces, what they are, how they work, and how to use them properly.
 * **[Bun Guides](https://bun.sh/guides):** A collection of code samples and walkthroughs for performing common tasks with Bun.
 In the past, we referred to these as "cookbooks," which I think is a much better name.
 * **[Autosaving Form Data in the Background Using the fetch() API](https://www.bennadel.com/blog/4494-auto-saving-form-data-in-the-background-using-the-fetch-api.htm):** Ben Nadel shares his thoughts on autosaving form content using JavaScript's [fetch() API](https://caniuse.com/mdn-api_fetch).
 * **[Using TypeScript in React](https://react.dev/learn/typescript):** Everything you need to know about using TypeScript with React, directly from the React team.

+### What you missed

+{{< tagnavigation "kurzschnitte" >}}